gpomares/git-commit-tracker/README.md

    - **Repository**: Select a specific repository or view all
 5. Click column headers to sort the table
 6. Click "Refresh" to reload commits from repositories
+7. Click "Extract" to export commits to CSV or copy to clipboard

 ## Development